-Batteries, batteries, batteries: so many to choose from.
+Batteries, batteries, batteries: so many to choose from!
 How do you know which one is right for you?
 Well, call me the matchmaker, because I’m here to help you decide!
-Before you can find your mate, you’ll need to learn a little about what makes them tick.
+Before you can find your mate, you’ll need to learn a little about what makes a vape battery tick.

 BATTERIES AT A GLANCE

 Now, I want to quickly talk about differences in quality.
 You need to understand that not all companies are equal.
 There are battery makers that are notorious for mislabeling their batteries or claiming they can handle higher loads than they really can.
 Stay away from any brand with “fire” in the name, as a general rule.
-I suggest using one of the top 4 brands; Efest, Samsung, LG or Sony.
-And make sure you’re getting them from a reputable company because just as they will misstate the ratings they will sometimes outright claim to be a Sony or whatever but are actually knock-offs or counterfeits.
+I suggest using one of the top 4 brands; Hohm Life, Samsung, LG or Sony.
+And make sure you’re getting them from a reputable company because just as they will misstate the ratings, they will sometimes outright claim to be a Sony but are actually knock-offs or counterfeits.

 Next, there is a letter code that represents the chemistry interacting inside the battery.
 The ones we use in e-cigs are Lithium Ion Batteries which are inherently safe.
 The most common ones you’ll see (and want to use) are; IMR- Lithium Manganese and INR- Lithium Nickel.
 The nickel/manganese is what the cathode is made out of in these examples using these different materials yields different results.
 For example INR can typically have a higher capacity, but suffers from not being able to handle as high of a load as IMR.